maiphle/QUICK-REFERENCE-DECISION-TOOL/README.md

 Ideally, I would love to have designed this in Adobe InDesign which would be able to easily map all the layers and buttons.

 * PDF Tool.pdf - File should display all layers correctly in any PDF readers and browser with Adobe Reader plug-ins.
 Otherwise, it can be run in Internet Explorer compatible mode on Microsoft Edge.
-* PDF Tool Script.txt - Main script used to control the layers and buttons on the tool.
+* PDF Tool Script.txt - Snippet of script used to control the layers and buttons on the tool.

 Huge thanks to random YouTube stranger that I cannot seem to locate for inspiring this project.